 Parties to the CBD are submitting national targets reflecting the KMGBF

 The 15th meeting of the Conference of the Parties (COP) to the Convention on Biological Diversity (CBD), which adopted the historic Kunming-Montreal Global Biodiversity Framework (KMGBF), charted a timeline for the Parties to align their National Biodiversity Strategies and Action Plans (NBSAPs) with it.
 Decision 15/6 of COP 15 requests that Parties submit national targets, either as part of their NBSAP submission or as a standalone submission, by COP16, which will take place from 21 October – 1 November 2024 in Cali, Colombia.
-As of 21 August, 61 Parties have submitted national targets
+As of 27 October, 115 Parties have submitted national targets.

-While most countries are focusing on the submission of national targets, 16 Parties have already submitted NBSAPs aligned with the global aims of the KMGBF: Burkina Faso, Malaysia, Suriname, Italy, Canada, Uganda, Austria, Ireland, China, the European Union, France, Hungary, Ireland, Japan, Luxembourg and Spain (listed in chronological order of submission, starting with the most recent).
+While most countries are focusing on the submission of national targets, 35 Parties have submitted NBSAPs aligned with the global aims of the KMGBF: Afghanistan, Australia, Austria, Burkina Faso, Canada, China, Colombia, Cuba, Denmark, European Union, France, Hungary, Indonesia, Ireland, Italy, Japan, Jordan, Libya, Luxembourg, Malaysia, Malta, Mauritania, Mexico, Netherlands (Kingdom of the), Norway, Republic of Korea, Republic of Moldova, Slovenia, Spain, State of Palestine, Suriname, Tonga, Tunisia, Uganda, United Arab Emirates (listed in alphabetical order).
 Under the Convention, NBSAPs constitute the principal instruments for the implementation of the CBD at the national level.

-Two months ahead of the deadline, approximately a third of the Parties have already submitted national targets.
+Two months ahead of the deadline, approximately a third of the Parties submitted national targets.
 Here are three aspects worth celebrating about the encouraging pace of submission:

 1. A boost to national ambition and political will